Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 This lack of store customization features isn’t necessarily a bad thing, because eBay shoppers expect a certain type of shopping experience — and straying too far from the standard eBay format could lead to a negative impact on sales.

-If you are technically-minded, you can edit your Shopify store’s code to change its layout and improve user experience (UX).
+And, if you are technically-minded, you can edit your Shopify store’s code to change its layout and improve user experience (UX).

 And finally, powerful multi-currency and multilingual features in Shopify let you customize your store for users in lots of different countries — so ultimately, if you want to create a bespoke shopping experience targeting a particular buyer, persona, market or location, Shopify is a better choice than eBay.